togarashimayo/togarashimayo.github.io/content/recipes/lemon-chicken.md

 ## Notes
 * I marinated my chicken for 6h.
+* America's Test Kitchen suggests microwaving the lemon for 10 seconds to get more juice out of the lemon.
 * If you don't have a microplane, you can peel the lemon while avoiding the white stuff (pith) and then finely mincing it.
 * Can subsitute olive oil for sesame oil if you don't have any on hand, but it will change the flavour profile.
 * If you have a wooden chopstick, you can use it to test oil temperature by putting the chopstick tip in the oil and seeing whether it bubbles.
 (It bubbles when it is hot enough)
-* I didn't do this when first making the chicken, but you can twice (or thrice) fry the chicken.
-I've elaborated a bit about it while making [the marinated chicken from *The Summer Hikaru Died*](./marinated-chicken-karaage.md).
+* You can twice (or thrice) fry the chicken.
+I've elaborated a bit about it while making [the marinated chicken from *The Summer Hikaru Died*](./marinated-chicken-karaage.md), but recommend only twice-frying the chicken.
+Thrice-frying would make the chicken taste a bit burned.